 Bev.
 Australia.
 2012

-- Sensation of pain, touch, temperature, pressure, vibration.
+- Sensation of pain, touch, temperature, pressure and vibration.

 - Body temperature regulation.

 - Protection from infection by immune cells which, being very close to the skin surface, can be first to suffer damage by topical steroids.
-(See Blue arrow in Fig. 4.)
+(Blue arrow)

 - Maintenance of skin moisture.
 Together, the oils produced by sebaceous glands and sweat glands, keep the skin moist.
-However, topical steroids can rapidly damage or eliminate these most important functions resulting in dry, often cracked skin that is prone to infection.
-Ironically, topical steroids are often used for treating dry skin because it might assist recovery when in fact it does the opposite by drying the skin even more, predisposing it to crack formation and infection.
+However, topical steroids can rapidly damage or eliminate these most important functions which results in dry, often cracked skin that is prone to infection.
+Ironically, topical steroids are often used for treating dry skin in the hope it might assist recovery, when in fact it does the opposite by drying the skin.
+This then predisposes to cracked skin and infection.